Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0017-garbage-collector-design.md

 depending on order archives are processed.
 There is a risk retracting the item in the DataStore will retract the item in the wrong archive/container.

+!!! note "There is some RNG involved."

+    Reproduction is non-determinstic, due to nature of data.
+    Bigger archives with duplicates are more likely to yield errors.

+    So you can replace `dummy-1` with `SMAPI 4` and `dummy-2` with `SMAPI 3`
+    for a more reliable reproduction.

 ## Core Code Design

 !!! abstract "The main modular 'core' of the GC lives as `ArchiveGarbageCollector<TParsedHeaderState, TFileEntryWrapper>`"